-36. The secretariat takes note of the recommendations to sharpen the focus and, by extension, influence of the thematic subsidiary bodies.
+34. The secretariat takes note of the recommendations to sharpen the focus and, by extension, influence of the thematic subsidiary bodies.
 The review findings also recognize the anticipated changes to the programme orientation and associated structures of ECA in the ever-evolving regional and global development landscape, with due attention to the important nexus between development, governance, peace and security.
-The secretariat therefore recalls the need for the clear articulation of the Commission's overall programme orientation, on the basis of which a thorough review can be undertaken of the thematic subsidiary bodies and the oversight arrangements for the thematic areas of the ECA programme can be properly assessed.
+The secretariat therefore recalls the need to build on the Commission's overall programme orientation, by which a thorough review can be undertaken of the thematic subsidiary bodies and the oversight arrangements for the thematic areas of the ECA programme can be properly assessed.